Table of contents: Cars with gasoline engines ↓ Diesel Engine Cars ↓

 Ignition switch position 1

-On vehicles with automatic transmission, turning the key to position 1 and removing it from the lock is possible only if the gearbox control lever is in position P.
+On vehicles with automatic transmission, turning the key to position 1 and removing it from the lock is only possible if the gearbox control lever is in position P.

 Ignition switch position 2